 Removal of excess wild burros would improve herd health for animals on the range.
 Decreased competition for forage and water resources would reduce stress and promote healthier animals.
 Damage to the range from excess wild burros would be reduced and vegetation resources would start recovering.
 Wild burro populations above AML compete for forage, water, and cover allocated to wildlife and livestock.
-The removal of excess animals coupled with anticipated reduced reproduction (population growth rate) as a result of population growth suppression should, therefore, result in improved health and condition of jennies and foals as the actual population comes into line with the population level that can be sustained with available forage and water resources and would allow for healthy range conditions (and healthy animals) over the longer-term.
+The removal of excess animals coupled with anticipated reduced reproduction (population growth rate) as a result of population growth suppression should, therefore, result in improved health and condition of jennies and foals as the actual population comes into line with the population level that can be sustained with available forage and water resources and would allow for healthy range conditions (and healthy animals) over the longerterm.
 Reduced population growth rates with the use of fertility control vaccines or IUDs would be expected to extend the time interval between gathers and reduce disturbance to individual animals as well as any possible temporary effects on herd social structure resulting from gathers, over the foreseeable future.

-Based on the BLM's experience with past gather operations, impacts to individual animals may occur as a result of handling stress associated with the gathering, processing, and transportation of animals.
+Based on the BLM's experience with past burro gather operations in other HMAs, impacts to individual animals may occur as a result of handling stress associated with the gathering, processing, and transportation of animals.
 The intensity of these impacts varies by individual animal and is indicated by behaviors ranging from nervous agitation to physical distress.
 Acute mortality to individual animals from these impacts is infrequent but averaged less than 0.2% of wild burros gathered by bait trapping, and less than 0.5% for wild horse helicopter gathers (Scasta, 2019).
 Other impacts to individual wild burros include separation of members of individual bands of wild burros and removal of animals from the population.
+Individual burros maybe more susceptible to disease and infections due to stress from the gather, preparation, and transportation.
 Indirect impacts can occur after the initial stress event and may include increased social displacement or increased conflict between jacks.
 The BLM's experience is that these impacts may occur intermittently during wild burro gather operations.
 Traumatic injuries may occur, and typically involve bruises from biting and/or kicking, which do not break the skin.

-Gather success in other HMAs has been 60-70% using the helicopter drive trap method.
+Burro gather success in other HMAs has been 60-70% using the helicopter drive trap method.
 It is anticipated that gather success would be similar in this HMA.
 Because it would likely take several successive gather operations over the ten-year period to bring the wild burro population of the HMA to low end of AML, bands of burros would continue to leave the boundaries of the HMA into areas not designated for their use in search of forage and water.
 The stated objectives for wild burro herd management area, to "prevent the range from deterioration associated with overpopulation" and "preserve and maintain a thriving natural ecological balance and multiple use relationship in that area" would not be met with just the first gather operation but would be met as proposed over time.